 MMS Marketing Costs

 It’s more expensive for a mobile marketer to send an MMS marketing message to a consumer’s mobile phone, when compared to the cost of sending a SMS message.
-While the cost of sending an MMS marketing message will vary between mobile messaging providers, on average, an MMS message will cost a marketer three-times more than an SMS message.
-That means if an SMS message costs a marketer 1 cent to send, you can expect an MMS message to cost around 3 cents.
+While the cost of sending an MMS marketing message will vary between mobile messaging providers, on average, an MMS message will cost a marketer two/three-times more than an SMS message.

 MMS Short Code Provisioning